TEAMMATES/teammates/devdocs/troubleshooting-guide.md

     * [Other errors and solutions](#other-errors-and-solutions)
         * [Errors specific to Linux](#errors-specific-to-linux)

-This document can help you to fix the problems encountered while contributing to TEAMMATES.Failing that, you can post in the [issue tracker](https://github.com/TEAMMATES/teammates/issues/new) to ask for help.Remember to supply as much relevant information as possible when asking for help. e.g. Which operating system are you using.
+This document can help you to fix the problems encountered while contributing to TEAMMATES.
+Failing that, you can [post in the issue tracker](https://github.com/TEAMMATES/teammates/issues/new) to ask for help.
+Remember to supply as much relevant information as possible when asking for help. e.g. Which operating system are you using.

 ## Troubleshooting project setup